open-telemetry/opentelemetry-java/QUICKSTART.md

 OpenTelemetry can be used to instrument code for collecting distributed traces and recording metrics.
 For more details, check out the [Overview].

-In the following examples, we demonstrate how to create spans and record metrics through the OpenTelemetry API.
+In the following examples, we demonstrate how to configure the OpenTelemetry SDK, create spans and record metrics through the OpenTelemetry API.

 [Overview]: https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md